How the Gallerist Stays Connected to His Artists—and His Purpose

 Iris’ studio was special, in large part because I have been historically less focused on photography than other mediums.
 Her work portrays strong women without shame; her subjects have faces with power.
 In many ways, her work is less about the form, the nude, or even the sex of the subjects, and more about the human condition.
 Iris captures the moment in time when we are seemingly the most vulnerable—but yet at our strongest.
 Much of what I love from afar about her work was reinforced during my visit.
 We spoke not just about current projects, but future plans.
 We have been thinking about working together some time now.
 My visit solidified our relationship.

 From Paris, I took the TGV to Lyon to meet Eric Roux Fontaine, whose paintings I already sell.
 We’ve maintained an online relationship, but had reached the point where the visit was essential in order to continue working together.
-Musee Paul Dini (Museum Paul Dini) in Lyon recently added some of Eric’s paintings to its collection.
+Musee Paul Dini in Lyon recently added some of Eric’s paintings to its collection.
 We scheduled my visit to coincide with the opening celebration of that acquisition.

-Eric’s work can be best described as magical realism—a style that resonates with me.
+Eric’s work can be best described as magical realism, a style that resonates with me.
 I was captivated by the portrayal of a jungle in one of his paintings.
 For years, he frequented the jungles of Central America and his work is heavily influenced by these experiences.
-As he explains, in Central America there is a clear demarcation between where the jungle begins and where it ends, creating symbolically and metaphorically in Eric’s mind almost a clear delineation between human imagination begins and where it ends.
+As he explains, there is a clear demarcation between where the jungle begins and where it ends, creating symbolically and metaphorically in Eric’s mind a clarity of where imagination begins and ends.

 Throughout history, humans have projected onto jungles and forests their fears, hopes and fantasies.
-Based on this concept, Eric’s work incorporates as an almost-psychical element that adds to the magical feel of his work—a white horse, vaguely there; a white tree in a green forest; a glass house or a bed inside a forest.
-The otherwordly quality of Eric’s work is what drove me to visit him in person.
-My visit to Eric’s studio reinforced my belief in him as an artist and it helped me to better understand his process.
+Based on this concept, Eric’s work incorporates as an almost psychical element that adds to the magical feel of his work—a white horse, vaguely there; a white tree in a green forest; a glass house or a bed inside a forest.
+The otherworldly quality of Eric’s work is what drove me to meet him in person.
+My visit to Eric’s studio reinforced my belief in him as an artist and helped me to better understand his process.

-There is a disconnect between why many decide to enter the art world and the work they actually find themselves doing.
-The business side, which is essential to the industry, has less to do with art as a direct practice, and less to do with the passion that would inspire one to fully bloom both personally and professionally within the arts.
+As in any industry, there exists a disconnect between why many decide to enter the art world and the work they actually end up doing.
+The business side has less to do with art as a direct practice, and less to do with the passion that would inspire one to bloom both personally and professionally within the arts.

-I struggle with this daily, and know that the minute I find myself away from the artist’s studio for too long, my sense of being will start to demand change.
+I struggle with this daily, and know that the minute I find myself away from the artist’s studio for too long, my sense of being will demand change.
 Fundamental to everything that we are do is the studio visit—it keeps the gallerist and dealer connected his or her purpose, and it makes the artist better by the intrinsic validation received.
 Whether it’s in the back streets of Paris or Lyon or in the Roma district of Mexico City, there is something transformative about the studio visit.

 Georges Berges is the owner of Georges Berges Gallery in SoHo, NYC and of Berges Creative Group, an art advising firm dealing primarily with the secondary market.
 Follow him on Twitter @georgesberges and Instagram @georgesbergesgallery.